Updated 06/12/21 with additional studies and best practices for reducing gender bias in the hiring process

-Not conforming to a stereotype tends to result in penalisation
+Not conforming to a stereotype tends to result in penalization

 Looking at gender bias in hiring at a high level, it may seem that discrimination is minimal.

-And in some studies, female candidates were even called back at higher rates than males.
+And in some studies, women were even called back at higher rates than men.

 However, you don't have to scratch very deeply beneath the surface to discover that such discrimination does in fact exist.

-If females apply for ‘typically female’ roles, then their chances of a callback are fairly high.
+If women apply for ‘typically female’ roles, then their chances of a callback are fairly high.

-So yes, females aren’t subject to hiring discrimination…
+So no, they aren’t subject to hiring discrimination…

 As long as they ‘stay in their lane’.